plone/volto/docs/source/contributing/developing-core.md

 To stop either the backend or frontend, use {kbd}`ctrl-c`.

+(developing-core-run-commands-in-pnpm-workspaces-label)=

-## Running commands
+## Run commands in pnpm workspaces

-pnpm has the concept of `workspaces`.
+As mentioned in {ref}`developing-core-monorepo-structure-label`, pnpm has the concept of `workspaces`.
-Every package or app located in the `packages` or `apps` folders are declared as a pnpm workspace.
+Every package or app located in the `packages` or `apps` folders is declared as a pnpm workspace.
 They can be managed using the pnpm `--filter` feature, with either of the following commands:

 ```shell